 You may register to take your exams and find more information on the PSI Exams Louisiana Insurance page.
-PSI Exams provides more testing information in their Louisiana Insurance License Examination Candidate Information Bulletin.
+PSI Exams provides more testing information on their Louisiana Insurance License Examination Candidate Information Bulletin.

-Your fingerprinting will be done through PSI Exams, so when you are scheduled to take an exam, have your fingerprinting done on the same day.
+Your fingerprints will be done through PSI Exams, so when you are scheduled to take an exam, have your fingerprinting done on the same day.